Sarah Bujold: Playing career

 Bujold signed with Metropolitan Riveters for the 2022–23 PHF season, making her return to North America after three successful seasons in Sweden.
 She made an immediate impact, receiving PHF first star of the week honors in the opening week of the season, and by season's end, she ranked third in team scoring, behind veteran PHFers Madison Packer and Kelly Babstock.
 She re-signed with the Riveters for the 2023–24 PHF season, but the contract was voided when the league was bought out and dissolved in June 2023.

 Undeterred by the second league collapse of her short career, Bujold declared for the 2023 draft of the newly established Professional Women's Hockey League (PWHL).
 She went undrafted and later explained, "My agent and I definitely thought I would be drafted, even if only in the later rounds... it was disappointing."
 Despite missing out on a draft slot, several teams extended training camp invitations to her and she opted to attend the training camp of PWHL Montréal (renamed Victoire de Montréal/Montreal Victoire in 2024).
-Bujold signed a one-season contract with Montréal in November 2023 and was one of two players from New Brunswick to make final rosters for the start of the inaugural PWHL season (the other was goaltender Marlène Boissonnault, who also signed with Montréal).
+Bujold became the first player from New Brunswick to sign with a PWHL team when she signed a one-year contract with PWHL Montréal as a free agent on November 15, 2023, before the league’s inaugural training camp began.
+She was one of two players from New Brunswick to make final rosters for the start of the inaugural PWHL season (the other was goaltender Marlène Boissonnault, who also signed with Montréal).

 On December 2, 2024, Bujold returned to the SDHL, signing a one-year contract with Luleå HF/MSSK.

+After spending the 2024–25 and 2025–26 seasons with Luleå HF/MSSK of the Swedish Women’s Hockey League (SDHL), Bujold returned to the Professional Women’s Hockey League, signing a reserve player contract with the New York Sirens March 31, 2026.
+During her time in Sweden, Bujold established herself as an offensive contributor, recording nine goals and nine assists in 14 games during the 2024–25 season, followed by 10 goals and 11 assists in 33 games during the 2025–26 campaign.